Samoftheforrest/devhub/README.md

 Users are presented with a short form to complete - once the form is submitted, the information is passed to MongoDB, where it is then used to generate the project cards.

-Completed add project form
+Completed add project form:

 ![Completed add project form](/devhub/static/docs/readme/features/add-project-form.png)

-Outputted project cards
+Outputted project cards:

 ![Outputted project card](/devhub/static/docs/readme/features/project-card-bordle.png)